asvesj/powerflex-csi/README.md

 4. The files that you need to modify are below:
 <br> a.	'startup.sh'
 <br>   - modify the password of the root user and change the IPs
-<br>   - This script is run on the Rancher host so it can communicate with the Kubernetes hosts and execute the Ansible playbook <br>
+<br>   - this script is run on the Rancher host so it can communicate with the Kubernetes hosts and execute the Ansible playbook <br>
 <br> b. 'hosts'
 <br>   - enter the IP addresses of the Kubernetes Master and Worker hosts <br>
 <br> c. 'initial.yml'